Chemo-kinematics of the Milky Way from the SDSS-III MARVELS Survey

 \citet{Kubryk2015} found that assuming the thick disk is composed of stars $>$9 Gyr leads to results consistent with most of the observed chemical and morphological properties of the thick disk. \citet{Kilic2017} used nearby ($<$ 40 pc) white dwarfs and derived ages of 6.8-7.0 Gyr for the thin disk and 8.7 $\pm$ 0.1 Gyr for the thick disk, and when using a deep proper motion catalog they derived ages of 7.4-8.2 Gyr for the thin disk and 9.5-9.9 Gyr for the thick disk.
 Notably, by combining results from the local and deep samples \citet{Kilic2017} find an age difference between the thin disk and thick disk to be 1.6 $\pm$ 0.4 Gyr.

-As previously described, we create a final sample of ages for the 2343 MARVELS dwarf stars by using the \texttt{StarHorse} ages for the 1694 available stars and use the Isochrone method age values for the remaining stars.
-Figure \ref{fig:pop_ages} displays the kinematically-defined population age distributions; the thin and thick disk exhibit significant differences in age distributions, which are displayed in table \ref{tab:agepop}.
+As previously described, we create a final sample of ages for analysis consisting of 1125 stars that have our most confident age estimates, where both methods agree to within 2 Gyr and error estimates are below 2 Gyr.
+We use these ages to examine the age properties of the kinematically-defined populations.
+Figure \ref{fig:pop_ages} and table \ref{tab:agepop} display the kinematically-defined population age distributions.
+The thin and thick disk exhibit significant differences in age distributions, as two clearly separated age peaks can be seen between the thin and thick disk populations in figure \ref{fig:pop_ages}.
 We also show a ``Fuhrmann-like" thick disk \citep[e.g.,][]{Fuhrmann1998,Fuhrmann2004} where only low metallicity stars ([Fe/H] $>$ -0.2 dex) are included in the sample.
 We find that the Fuhrmann-like thick disk is generally older than the kinematically-defined thick disk that includes all metallicities.